Helmare/FastBitmap/CONTRIBUTE.md

-# Contributing to this Repository
-Welcome to the FastBitmap contribution requirements.
-I hope this page helps you submit your first pull request quickly and painlessly.
+# Contribution Requirements
+Welcome to the contribution requirements!
+This document will outline the steps needed to submit and ultimately merge your changes into the live codebase.

 ## Getting Started
+To start making contributions follow the steps below:

 1. Discuss how you would like to contribute through an issue.
 2. Fork the repository.
-3. Create your branch based on the ```master``` branch.
+3. Create a branch based on the `master` branch.

-You're now ready to make changes!
-Please follow the guidelines for different types of changes.
+Now that you're ready to contribute, below are some things to keep in mind to make sure the pull request gets approved quickly.

+### Testing
+When working on bug fixes or adding new features, ensure you build tests to keep the codebase healthy and maintainable.

+### Formatting
+Making sure formatting, naming conventions, and file structure match the rest of the project is essential to keeping a healthy codebase.
+Use common sense when applying this to your contributions.

+*I am not too picky about how the code is formatted inside methods.*

-### Bug Fixes
+### Documentation
-When working on a bug, first create a unit test that represents the bug.
-Then implement the fix and make sure the new test and all other tests are passing.
+If you're changing the codebase, make sure any classes, methods, etc., are well documented, so it's easy to understand what your change is doing.
+This project uses [summary tags](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) for documenting code structures.

-### New Features or Enhancements
+### New Dependencies
-When adding a new feature or improving the code base, please make tests for the changes you are making if applicable.

-### Non-Code Changes
-When changes documentation or anything else which does not affect the code, please make sure the format is similar to what is already present in the project.
+If you need to include a new dependency into the project, mention that in the issue about your contribution.
+The dependency should be compatible with the project's [current license](https://mit-license.org/).

 ## Before you Submit
-Once you have made your changes there are just a few more steps before you can submit the pull request.
+Once you've made your changes, there are a few more steps to take before submitting a pull request.

-1. Make sure the changes are compatible with the MIT license.
-2. Format the code so it is similar to the rest of the project.
-3. Merge the up to date ```master``` into your branch.
+1. Merge the up-to-date `master` into your branch.
-4. Make sure all the tests pass.
+2. Make sure all new and old tests pass.

 ## You're good to go!
-Once you submit your pull request, it will be under review.
-In this process, you will receive feedback on what to change.
-Once it's good to go it will be merged into the ```master``` branch.
+Once you submit your pull request, it'll be under review.
+During the review process, you will receive feedback on what to change.
+When everything looks good, the request will be merged into the `master` branch.

-#### Can't wait to what you come up with!
+### I hope to see new contributions from you which move the project forward in extraordinary ways.